Erotophonophilia

 In practice

 There is no consensual or safe form of this interest, and this article deliberately gives no behavioural detail.
-Knowledge derives almost entirely from forensic case analysis of completed crimes, the offender population, rather than from any community or clinical group that acts on the interest lawfully, because no such lawful expression exists.
-Where the literature describes the pattern, it treats fantasy as a warning sign: intrusive homicidal-sexual ideation is a clinical indication to seek help, not a behaviour to enact.
+Knowledge derives almost entirely from forensic case analysis of completed crimes, not from any group that acts on the interest lawfully, because no lawful expression exists.
+In the literature, fantasy functions as a warning sign rather than a stage: intrusive homicidal-sexual ideation is an indication to seek help.

 Psychology